Definition:

 say, a manufacturer produces 10,000,000 parts per year

 for their customer.
-The manufacturers plant operates
+The manufacturers plant operates around

-allowed 25 pieces for every 1,000,000 pieces or 250
+25 pieces for every 1,000,000 pieces or 250 defective

-one bad part per day!
-In this example we did not say
+per day!
+In this example we did not say one bad part per

-one bad part per day per person or job, or shift or
+day per person or job, or shift or machine.
+One bad part

-machine.
-One bad part for the entire plant for 24 hours!
+for the entire plant for 24 hours!
+This is what Xmultiple

-This is what Xmultiple has achieved and we meet our
+has achieved and we meet our customers expections for

-customers expections for the lowest possible defective
+the lowest possible defective rates.

 This

-rate is possible and even though many manufacturers
+rate is possible and even though many manufacturers still

 The